Sydney: Entertainment

-Filmmaking in Sydney was quite prolific until the 1920s when spoken films were introduced and American productions gained dominance in Australian cinema.
-The Australian New Wave of filmmaking saw a resurgence in film production in the city–with many notable features shot in the city between the 1970s and 80s, helmed by directors such as Bruce Beresford, Peter Weir and Gillian Armstrong.
+Filmmaking in Sydney was prolific until the 1920s when spoken films were introduced and American productions gained dominance.
+The Australian New Wave saw a resurgence in film production, with many notable features shot in the city between the 1970s and 80s, helmed by directors such as Bruce Beresford, Peter Weir and Gillian Armstrong.
 Fox Studios Australia commenced production in Sydney in 1998.
-Successful films shot in Sydney since then include The Matrix, Lantana, Mission: Impossible 2, Moulin Rouge!, Star Wars: Episode II – Attack of the Clones, Australia, and The Great Gatsby.
+Successful films shot in Sydney since then include The Matrix, Lantana, Mission: Impossible 2, Moulin Rouge!, Star Wars: Episode II – Attack of the Clones, Australia, Superman Returns, The Great Gatsby and Anyone but You.
 The National Institute of Dramatic Art is based in Sydney and has several famous alumni such as Mel Gibson, Judy Davis, Baz Luhrmann, Cate Blanchett, Hugo Weaving and Jacqueline Mckenzie.

-Sydney is the host of several festivals throughout the year.
+Sydney hosts several festivals throughout the year.
 The city's New Year's Eve celebrations are the largest in Australia.
 The Royal Easter Show is held every year at Sydney Olympic Park.
 Sydney Festival is Australia's largest arts festival.
 The travelling rock music festival Big Day Out originated in Sydney.
 The city's two largest film festivals are Sydney Film Festival and Tropfest.
 Vivid Sydney is an annual outdoor exhibition of art installations, light projections, and music.
-In 2015, Sydney was ranked 13th for being the top fashion capitals in the world.
+In 2015, Sydney was ranked the 13th top fashion capital in the world.
 It hosts the Australian Fashion Week in autumn.
-The Sydney Mardi Gras has commenced each February since 1979.
+Sydney Mardi Gras has commenced each February since 1979.

 Sydney's Chinatown has had numerous locations since the 1850s.
 It moved from George Street to Campbell Street to its current setting in Dixon Street in 1980.
 Little Italy is located in Stanley Street.

 Restaurants, bars and nightclubs can be found in the entertainment hubs in the Sydney CBD (Darling Harbour, Barangaroo, The Rocks and George Street), Oxford Street, Surry Hills, Newtown and Parramatta.
-Kings Cross was previously considered the red-light district though the 2014-2020 lockout laws affected this area most.
+Kings Cross was previously considered the red-light district.
 The Star is the city's casino and is situated next to Darling Harbour while the new Crown Sydney resort is in nearby Barangaroo.